jmarc21/travel-planner/README.md

 <h2>Plan A Trip</h2>
 <img src="./readmeImages/PlanATrip.png">
 Plan a trip is were you can add all the locations to your trip.
+When a trip is searched the location hits the Google locations API and returns all the data for the hotel, transport, amusement, shopping, and food locations.